determined-ai/determined/webui/react/README.md

 For example, if a new package was added to the project, simply run command above again.

-Before proceeding, check to make sure you have a database, Hasura (for graphQL), an instance of master (which serves the WebUI via Go webserver) and an agent running.
+Before proceeding, check to make sure you have a database, an instance of master (which serves the WebUI via Go webserver) and an agent running.
 Follow the instructions at [https://github.com/determined-ai/determined](https://github.com/determined-ai/determined) to get them up and running first if you haven't already.

 To start a local development environment for the React webapp, run the command below.